 With all the information we got, we were able to write a quite detailed and a historically rigorous briefing for each mission.

 At the same time, we had a lot of previous visual information, props and units modeled thanks to our last project, War Leaders: Clash of Nations.
 From design, we wanted to offer a rich title regarding pacing and gameplay.
-For it, from early stages, our starting point was keep great attention to the missions the game could offer and their objectives to avoid repetitiveness as well as offering to the player a fulfilling game experience.
+So, from early stages, we gave a great importance to all the missions that the game could have, vavarie of objectives, to avoid repetitiveness, while bringing a fulfilling game experience to the player.

 Level Design Process

 For a designer, an important point in the process is to reach a fun experience within a beautiful looking level.
 Nevertheless an unbalanced level can ruin the overall experience.

 In Legends of War: Patton’s Campaign all the levels have been optimized along months of testing.